Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Introduction

-The small-scale \textit{low-ionization structures} (LISs) inside or outside the main shells have been identified in nearly 10\% of Galactic PNe \citep{Corradi1996,Gonccalves2001,Gonccalves2009}, which are more visible in low-excited emission such as [N\,{\sc ii}] and [S\,{\sc ii}] than in high-excited emission. \citet{Gonccalves2001} classified them as knots, jets and jetlike systems. \textit{Knots}, either in pairs or isolated, are defined as those LISs with an aspect length-to-width ratio close to 1, while those with an aspect ratio much larger than 1 are classified as filaments. \textit{Jets} are defined as highly collimated filaments that symmetrically appear as pairs on the both sides of the central star and move with velocities much larger than the expansion velocity of the main shell.
+Small-scale \textit{low-ionization structures} (LISs) inside or outside the main shells have been identified in nearly 10\% of the Galactic PNe \citep{Corradi1996,Gonccalves2001,Gonccalves2009}, which are more visible in low-excited emission like [N\,{\sc ii}] and [S\,{\sc ii}].
+They were classified as knots, jets, and jetlike systems by \citet{Gonccalves2001}. \textit{Knots}, either in pairs or isolated, are defined as those LISs with an aspect length-to-width ratio close to 1, while those with an aspect ratio much larger than 1 are classified as filaments. \textit{Jets} are defined as highly collimated filaments that symmetrically appear as a pair on both sides of the central star and move with velocities much larger than the expansion velocity of the main shell.
 Those filaments with no evidence of velocities higher than the expansion velocity of the main body are called \textit{jetlike}.
-However, projection effects make it extremely difficult to distinguish easily between jets and jetlike systems.
-Highly collimated high-velocity jets or high-velocity pairs of knots constitute around half of LISs, which are named \textit{fast, low-ionization emission regions} \citep[FLIERs;][]{Balick1993,Balick1994}.
+However, projection effects make it difficult to distinguish between jets and jetlike systems.
+Highly collimated high-velocity jets or high-velocity pairs of knots constitute around half of the LISs, which are named \textit{fast, low-ionization emission regions} \citep[FLIERs;][]{Balick1993,Balick1994}.
 FLIERs have radial velocities of 25--200 km\,s$^{-1}$ with respect to the main bodies \citep{Balick1994}.
-The formation of FLIERs, and their associated density and velocity contrast with the main shells are not yet well understood.
-It has been hypothesized that FLIERs are produced by axisymmetric superwind mass-loss through a CE channel, tidal interaction with a low-mass companion, and angular momentum deposition of the binary system \citep{Soker1990,Soker1992}.
+The formation of FLIERs, as well as their associated density and velocity contrasts with the main shells, are not yet well understood.
+It has been hypothesized that FLIERs are produced by axisymmetric superwind mass-loss through a CE channel, tidal interaction with a low-mass companion, and angular momentum deposition of a binary system \citep{Soker1990,Soker1992}.